isomerpages/moe-dunearnsec/_school/Direct School Admission.md

 <p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Has demonstrated good character
 as affirmed by his/her primary school.</p>
 <p><strong>Disclaimer</strong>: Please note that meeting all criteria does
-not gurantee that the student would ne shortlisted or given an offer.</p>
+not guarantee that the student would be shortlisted or given an offer.</p>
 <p><strong><u>Application Process</u></strong>
 </p>
 <p>The application for DSA-Sec will be opened from 6 May to 2 June 2026.</p>